redflo/pylarexx/Readme.md

 - Log to a REST API
 - ....

-Look at DataListener.py to see how to implement new output modules
+Look at DataListener.py to see how to implement new output modules.
+Look at example_pylarexx.yml for configuration examples.

 ### Other config